 - If the start of a race needs to be aborted, the red flag will be waved.
 You are to complete a lap of the circuit at a slow pace and form up in pit lane to await further instruction.

-- The track lights may be used as well as flags at some flag points.
+- The track lights may be used as well as flags at designated flag points.

-- Noise emission: the noise limit at Manfeild Motorsport Park is 95 db.
+- Noise emission: the noise limit at Manfeild Motorsport Park and Bruce McLaren Motorsport Park is 95 db.
 This will be independently monitored during the course of the meeting.
 Any machines found to be above this limit may be excluded from the meeting. refer to MNZ rule 10.6d.